encode/django-rest-framework/docs/index.rst

 * Pluggable :mod:`.emitters`, :mod:`parsers`, :mod:`validators` and :mod:`authenticators` - Easy to customise.
 * Content type negotiation using HTTP Accept headers.
 * Optional support for forms as input validation.
-* Modular architecture - The MixIn classes can even be used without using the core :class:`.Resource` or :class:`.ModelResource` classes.
+* Modular architecture - MixIn classes can be used without requiring the :class:`.Resource` or :class:`.ModelResource` classes.

 For more information please head on over to the `discussion group <http://groups.google.com/group/django-rest-framework>`_.